sharmashobhit/kb/docs/Languages/Svelte/svelte-cli.md

 1.  :man_raising_hand: I'm a code annotation!
 I can contain `code`, __formatted text__, images, ... basically anything that can be written in Markdown.
+2.  :man_raising_hand: I'm an annotation!
+I can contain `code`, __formatted text__, images, ... basically anything that can be expressed in Markdown.